MarioSolano98/analyzing-prices-of-agronomicproducts/README.md

                      ))
        Cambios en Precios =
                /*
-              Actual Montly Average Price Change, this measure shows the change bewtween the actual price and the price at the begining of the selected preiod
+              Actual Montly Average Price Change, this measure shows the change bewtween the actual price and the price at the begining of the selected period
               */
                [Precio Promedio]-[Precio Promedio Mes Anterior]

-       Cambios en Precios Periodo Selecionado =
+       Cambios en Precios Periodo Seleccionado =
               /*
               Changes in prices in the selected period If a year is selected the result will be the average price in december vs the average price in january